rgravina/tddtris/Readme.md

 ## Stories

 When test driving this game I found it useful to define a set of user stories which gradually required more and more of the games features to be developed.
-For example, the first story requires loading the background and game area as images and placing them at the correct location.
-The second requires drawing a square block (the square is the simplest) and placing it at the top center of the game area etc.
+For example, the first story requires loading the scene only.
+The second requires drawing a square block (the square is the simplest) and placing it at the top center of the game area etc. Other stories complete a game using only the square block (a boring but complete tetris experience nonetheless).
+Later stories add more kinds of blocks an rotations.
+It may even be a good idea to start with a rotatable block and build a game around that.
+The choices are yours!

-See [Stories](Stories.md) for a list and which have been completed.
+See [Stories](Stories.md) for a list and which have been completed so far.

 ## About Tetris